Measure Would Modernize Laws Governing NJ’s Craft Beer Industry, Spurring Business Growth and Job Creation

 • Permit brewpubs to offer samples of their product on site as well as off site with a permit from the Alcohol Beverage Control director, at places such as fairs or charity events.

 • Permit microbreweries to sell beer brewed at the licensed location for consumption on premises as part of a brewery tour.
 Also would allow microbreweries to sell a limited amount of beer for off-site consumption.

 • Allow microbreweries to offer samples of their product both on and off the premises, as currently permitted by the state’s wineries.

 “Brewpubs and microbreweries at one time catered to a niche market, generally made up of beer enthusiasts,” said Senator Norcross.
-“But the interest in craft beer has been fast-growing and our laws have not kept pace with demand.
-This unfortunately has stymied expansion of this successful industry, at a time when companies are clamoring to be freed from our restrictive laws and given the opportunity to grow, we must take the necessary steps to help them thrive.”
+“But the interest in craft beer has been fast-growing and our laws have not kept pace with demand, leaving us lagging in production when compared to our regional competitors.
+At a time when companies are clamoring to be freed from our restrictive laws and given the opportunity to grow, we must take the necessary steps to help them thrive.”

 The bill (S-641/A-1277) now advances to the full Legislature for a vote.